fdeblasio/pokeemerald-expansion/notes.md

     - See if it's possible to give item PC and decoration PC have more room
 - See if only some bag pockets can show up during battle (Key Items aren't needed in battle, for example)
 - Include charms?
-- Remove all PP Ups/Maxes due to moves having max PP by default
 - Readjust wild/trainer levels so that parties aren't overpowered
     - Bring important Trainers up to ORAS levels?
 - Double-check Mirage Island
 - Railroad the water routes
+- Add Fly to start menu instead (use modified version of debug menu's flying that doesn't set all flags)?
+        - Fly to routes?
 - Combine changes and README?
     Include more changes, even if general like Battle Frontier edits
 - Might need to increase MAX_LEVEL_UP_MOVES and/or MAX_RELEARNER_MOVES